 Useful Tips For When You Visit Tsukiji

-1. Go early: Tsukiji Fish Market gets crowded with tour groups by 10AM.
+1. Go early: Tsukiji gets crowded with tour groups by 10AM.
 For the best and relaxing experience, go early to ensure that food isn’t sold out or the shop isn’t already closed.

-2. Everything closes early: Another reason to go early in the morning (between 5AM and 10AM) is because many sushi restaurants and food stalls close by early afternoon.
-It’s a fish market, first and foremost, so it’s an early-morning world.
+2. Everything closes early: Another reason to go early in the morning (between 6AM and 10AM) is because many sushi restaurants and food stalls close by early afternoon.
+It’s an early-morning world.
 If you head out by the time you’re hungry for lunch, it might be too late!

 3. Check the calendar: The market is closed on certain days, so be sure to check its holidays before heading there.